HArt11/final-project/README.md

 The Google Maps API was created using google maps.

 All icons used on the website were taken from [Font Awesome](https://fontawesome.com/)

+Readme based on and adatped from https://github.com/GraeA85/Sprouton-Allotments with permission.